Tinkerforge/brickd/src/build_data/macos/libusb/readme.txt

 This is a special version of libusb for brickd build on macOS 10.15.7.

 Based on libusb's github.com commit 1001cb5558cf6679af7bce3114bba1d3bb7b6f7f
-(libusb version 1.0.24 and a few commits) with the libusb-brickd.patch applied to it.
+(libusb version 1.0.24.11609) with the libusb-brickd.patch applied to it.

 The libusb-1.0-brickd.a was build using the prepare.sh and compile.sh scripts.